 Considering the never-ending construction and reconstruction, the effort to maintain the relationship is an entirely necessary one, for if left to fend for themselves the surrounding shifting sand may consume the pair at any given moment.

 The pair form a life together, they remain together and reside together; they are never without one another post-construction.
+By teaming up, they have given themselves the best chance of survival.

 Youtube comments left under videos of growling stomachs and a biblical story combine to create a vorarephilic text.
 It is spoken intermittently over a backing track of digestive noises while waving orange protrusions beckon the viewer into an intestine-like tract.